KILL THE DRUG TRADE©

 Legalization would reduce crime

-Legalizing drug use would correctly treat it as a health issue
+Legalizing drug use would allow us to correctly treat it as a health issue

 Prohibition of drug use is ineffective and unjust